Vetrepreneurs, It’s Time to “Ranger Up!” Pt. 2: Making It… Or Not

-Editor’s Note: In this series of articles, HJ writer Michael Kane interviews Ranger Up CEO Nick Palmisciano, who is considered by many to be “the Godfather” of modern veteran entrepreneurship.
+Editor’s Note: In this series of articles from 2016, HJ writer Michael Kane interviews Ranger Up CEO Nick Palmisciano, who is considered by many to be “the Godfather” of modern veteran entrepreneurship.
 Nick was listed by We Are The Mighty alongside other high-profile veterans like General Stanley McChrystal and Veteran Affairs Secretary Bob McDonald as a “veteran poised for impact” in 2016.
 In this multi-part series, Nick addresses starting a new business, work/life balance, the pitfalls of politics, and the importance of giving voice to the veteran community.
 This is the second post in the series, you can find the first one here.

 Ranger Up launched in June of 2006 with the mission of making patriotic-themed apparel for America’s veteran and first-responder community.
 Their hard work and attention to detail resulted in an explosion of growth and a subsequent expansion into other activities including mixed martial arts, video production, and now, Hollywood movies.
 Through it all, they have remained dedicated to supporting America and the veteran community.
 Ranger Up’s CEO, Nick Palmisciano, agreed to squeeze some time out of his extremely busy schedule last week to talk to us about veteran entrepreneurship, or being a “vetrepreneur.”

 Nick: Nick Palmisciano

 HJ: In the early years as you were building the company, did you ever get to the point where you knew that Ranger Up was going to “make it”?